DataDog/integrations-core/ibm_mq/README.md

 The IBM MQ check is included in the [Datadog Agent][2] package.

-In order to use the IBM MQ check, you need to:
+To use the IBM MQ check, you need to:

-1. Make sure the [IBM MQ Client][3] is installed (unless the IBM MQ server is already installed)
+1. Make sure the [IBM MQ Client][3] is installed (unless the IBM MQ server is already installed).
 2. Update your LD_LIBRARY_PATH to include the location of the libraries

 For example: